 - Get the grill hot.
 You don’t want to overcook scallops, so you need a really hot grill!
 Scallops cook best fast over hot heat.

 - Season right before grilling.
 Always season your scallops generously with salt and pepper just before grilling!
 Do not salt them too far in advance as the salt will draw out moisture.
-Since your just patted them dry, you want to avoid un-doing that step!

-How long to grill scallops?
+How long to grill a scallop?

 Like other shellfish, scallops are incredibly nutritious and good for you!
-Scallops are considered a power food as they’re low in calories and fat, while being full of beneficial vitamins and minerals!
+Scallops are a power food as they’re low in calories and fat, while being full of beneficial vitamins and minerals!

 - Rich in fatty acids: They are a good source of anti-inflammatory omega-3 fatty acids.
 One serving has approximately 333 milligrams.